input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/verifier-generate-identity.md

     """
     Verifier DID registered, the transaction can take up to 10 minutes to be confirmed by the Cardano network
     - DID: $verifierDID
-    - Cardano transaction id: ${verifierRegisterDIDResponse.transactionInfo?.transactionId}
+    - Operation identifier: ${verifierRegisterDIDResponse.operationId}
     """.trimIndent()
 )
 println()

-// Verifier generates a token to connect with the credential subject val verifierGenerateConnectionTokenRequest = GenerateConnectionTokenRequest(count = 1) val verifierConnectionToken = runBlocking {
+// Verifier generates a token to connect with the credential holder val verifierGenerateConnectionTokenRequest = GenerateConnectionTokenRequest(count = 1) val verifierConnectionToken = runBlocking {
     connector.GenerateConnectionTokenAuth(